Anime-influenced animation: Brazil

+The first time an anime-inspired animation appeared was in the 1960s when the airline Varig aired TV commercials to promote flights between Rio de Janeiro and Tokyo, adapting the story of Urashima Tarō with a cartoonish visual style reminiscent of early Japanese animation.

 Since the 2000s there have already been countless independent projects for animated series inspired by anime.
 One of the first attempts was an animated adaptation of the popular manga-styled comic Holy Avenger after its completion in 2003, however due to financial and production problems the series was never developed.
 Over the years several other attempts for independent projects for animation inspired by Brazil were created, the most notable being Dogmons!, XDragoon and Magma.

 In 2021 an independent platform for anime-inspired animations titled Anistage was created.

 In 2025 an animated adaptation of the webcomic Rei de Lata was announced for 2027 produced by the independent animation studio Kimera Estúdio.

 Among the anime-inspired Brazilian animated series that premiered on TV are Os Under-Undergrounds that debuted in May 2016, Nickelodeon and Turma da Mônica Jovem, based on the manga-styled comic created by Mauricio de Sousa, that debuted on November 7, 2019.

 Chile

 Animated series such as Golpea Duro Hara, a show which was an inspiration of the Japanese series such as Dragon Ball and One-Punch Man, was released in 2018.
 The second season was released in 2020 on Cartoon Network.

-In 2020, the Chilean-Brazilian animated film, Nahuel and the Magic Book, was created and inspired by the works of Hayao Miyazaki's projects such as Future Boy Conan and the entire Studio Ghibli with the mixtures of other Western animated series such as Steven Universe and Gravity Falls based on its characters.
+In 2020, the Chilean-Brazilian animated film, Nahuel and the Magic Book, was created and inspired by the works of Hayao Miyazaki's projects such as Future Boy Conan and the entire Studio Ghibli with the mixtures of other American animated series such as Steven Universe and Gravity Falls based on its characters.
 It became the first Latin American feature to win the Tokyo Anime Award for Award of Excellence a year later.